michaelbolanos/SecCheck/README.md

 - Detected as malware in Windows 10 Defender (false positive)
 - You must tell Windows to just run the program if Bitdefender is on keep an eye out for notifications
-- This is only a security aid and does not offer protection
+- This app is only a security aid and does not offer protection

 - Project Created:  12/11/20